3 Underused, Highly Effective Ways to Use Competitive Intelligence

 Being able to analyze the performance of a competitor’s social content or ads is a huge time and budget saver.
 You can benefit from the results of their AB testing to create ads that convert, saving money in the process.
 You can gain insights on what types of posts are most engaging to craft messaging that resonates with your ideal consumer.
-Just as important, however, is knowing what doesn’t work.
+However, knowing what doesn’t work is equally important.

-A lot of time and hassle can be saved by understanding where your competitors have failed to resonate.
-It’s important to note that identifying what didn’t work is not enough; you need to understand why to avoid the same pitfalls.
-It may be more than just an issue of what content doesn’t work, but may also relate to timing.
+A lot of time and trouble can be saved by understanding where your competitors have failed to resonate.
+It’s important to note that identifying what didn’t work is not enough; you need to understand how to avoid the same pitfalls.
+It may be more than just an issue of what content doesn’t work.
+Timing is also an essential part of the process.
 Perhaps it was a tone-deaf post in light of a news story, or a missed opportunity to tie in current events.
 Maybe content that performed well on LinkedIn tanked on Twitter.
-Avoid doing what has fallen flat with your ideal market and your company will appear more in tune with its audience.
-By that same token, if something is working great for the competition there is always room for you to make improvements.
+Learning from these mistakes will help you avoid making similar ones.
+Avoid doing what has fallen flat with your ideal market, and your company will appear more in tune with its audience.
+By that same token, if something is working well for the competition, there is always room for you to make improvements.

 Differentiate In Your Landscape

 Keeping a close eye on what your competitors are doing and how they are positioning themselves allows you to really identify who they are (or want to be) and how you can set yourself apart.
-Know your voice and theirs to connect with your target market.
+It’s essential to know your voice and your competition’s to connect with your target market.
 It’s incredibly valuable to go beyond an analysis of the competition and take a close look at what you are doing to draw comparisons.
 Not only will you identify ways to shape your brand identity, you’ll also gain valuable insights to improve your product/services.
-This is a great opportunity to evaluate ways you can serve your customers in ways the competition can’t.
-Fill the gaps that exist in the marketplace and you establish authority in that space.
+This is a great opportunity to evaluate how to serve your customers in ways the competition can’t.
+Fill the gaps that exist in the marketplace and you establish a rightful hold on that space.

 Don’t forget to keep an eye out for new competition entering your space.
-Competitive detection tools, such as Kompyte’s, can alert you when a company that may not have been on your radar begins targeting your keywords (and ultimately, your customers.)
+Kompyte’s competitive detection tools can alert you when a company that may not have been on your radar begins targeting your keywords.
+Ignoring these emerging companies could result in eventual losses to your customer base.
 As the landscape changes, it’s important to adapt quickly to maintain an advantage.
 Your brand and approach should evolve with the market, without sacrificing your unique identity.

 Share Knowledge Across Teams